PathwayAndDataAnalysis/causalpath/wiki/InputFormat.md

 	IPTMNet: The IPTMNet database for phosphorylations.

+	RHOGEF: The experimental Rho - GEF relations.

+	PCTCGAConsensus: Unsigned PC relations whose signs are inferred by TCGA studies

 	TRRUST: The TRRUST database for expression relations.

 	TFactS: The TFactS database for expression relations.

+	NetworKIN: The NetworKIN database for phosphorylation relations.